gkwa/funnymontana/README.md

 4. Adds prompt instructions to convert each sentence to a new paragraph for easier readability
 5. Copies the result to the clipboard

-You can then paste that back into the Claude.ai prompt.
+I then paste that back into the Claude.ai prompt.
 This makes it much easier to feed content into Claude.ai for analysis and discussion.

 ## Installation